python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/unix-env-on-windows.md

 ---
-title: Setting up a Unix-style Python Environment on Windows
+title: Setting up a Unix-Style Python Environment on Windows
 description: How to setup a Unix-style Python environment ready to start coding in
 icon: fab fa-windows
 ---